Main illustration: Vinnie Neuberg

 What is chatbot marketing?

-Simply put, chatbot marketing is the practice of using bots to engage your prospects and customers, either on your website or in your app.
-Just like how you can use chatbots to answer support questions, you can use chatbots to start conversations with website visitors, qualify leads, and even upsell customers.
+Chatbot marketing is the practice of using bots to engage your prospects and customers, either on your website or in your app, for the purpose of generating sales.
+Just like how you can use chatbot marketing to answer support questions, you can use chatbots to start conversations with website visitors, qualify leads, and even upsell customers.

 The chatbot on our website